 By employing some powerful trade show booth merchandising strategies and retail psychology, your company can improve its merchandise sales performance dramatically.
-Start by determining whether a showroom or storefront-style display is most effective to merchandise your specific products.
+Start by determining whether a showroom or storefront-style trade show booth display is most effective to merchandise your specific products.
 If your products are portable and customers will buy and carry them away, use storefront-style merchandising.
 Showroom-type merchandising is for products that customers order on the spot and receive later.
 It’s a common mistake among trade show exhibitors to use showroom-style merchandising for portable products, leading to lost sales.
 Here’s how to display merchandise at your trade show booth.

 A Balancing Act